deltatrelabs/deltatre-aiday-2022-demo/README.md

 # Optimizing Deep Learning models: theory, tools & best-practices (AI Day 2022)

-In this repository you can find the slides and demo for **Optimizing Deep Learning models: theory, tools & best-practices** session, presented (in Italian) at [AI Day 2022 Conference](https://aiday.dotnetdev.it/) on November 18th, 2022.
+In this repository you can find slides and demo for **Optimizing Deep Learning models: theory, tools & best-practices** session, presented (in Italian) at [AI Day 2022 Conference](https://aiday.dotnetdev.it/) on November 18th, 2022.

 Abstract: